 The site is located within dense urban residential areas.
 The area west of the R300 is also bordered by a landfill site.
 The channelled Kuils River tributary crosses the eastern half of the development site along Belhar Road and the R300 crosses the western half.
 As previously mentioned the site has been significantly disturbed and transformed due to urban development.
 Ongoing illegal waste dumping is taking place at various locations within the area west of the R300 adjacent to the landfill site.
-Several wetlands also occur throughout the proposed development site and assessment of the wetland areas will be conducted in a separate investigation.
-The brief for this botanical assessment only focussed on identifying potential impacts on significant terrestrial indigenous vegetation areas.
+Several wetlands also occur throughout the proposed development site.
+The brief for this assessment was only to focus on identifying potential impacts on significant terrestrial and aquatic indigenous fauna and avifauna species.